-Overtime Update - U.S. Department Of Labor’s New Mandatory Overtime Pay Rule Effective Jan.
-1
+Overtime Update — U.S. Department of Labor’s New Mandatory Overtime Pay Rule Effective January 1

 This is a reminder to our employment law clients that the U.S. Department of Labor implemented a new mandatory overtime pay rule effective January 1, 2020.
 Before then, an employee had to receive an annual salary of at least $23,660 (and perform in an “exempt” position) to be considered exempt from the overtime rule of time and one half the regular rate for all hours worked over 40 in a workweek.
 Effective now, the minimum salary was raised to $35,568.
 Therefore, if an employee receives an annual salary of less than $35,568, the employee is entitled to overtime compensation of time and one half the regular hourly rate for all hours worked over 40 in a workweek, even though the employee is performing work in a position that would otherwise be considered exempt.